openshift/ansible-service-broker/docs/proposals/apb-state-support.md

 ```

-Under the hood this APB module would take the key value pair, and store it in a
+Under the hood, this APB module would take the key-value pair, and store it in a
 ConfigMap named ```$POD_NAME```.
 This ConfigMap would live within the
 temporary namespace ```$POD_NAMESPACE``` and be created by the broker before the APB pod was created.